 Mavis Reimer is Project Director of the SSHRC Partnership Project, Six Seasons of the Asiniskaw Īthiniwak: Reclamation, Regeneration, and Reconciliation.
 She is Dean of Graduate Studies and Professor of English at the University of Winnipeg.
 She was the Canada Research Chair in Young People’s Texts and Cultures between 2005 and 2015, lead editor of Jeunesse: Young People, Texts, Cultures between 2009 and 2015, and President of the International Research Society for Children’s Literature between 2011 and 2015.
 She is the founding director of the Centre for Research in Young People’s Texts and Cultures (CRYTC) at the University of Winnipeg and founding President of the Association for Research in Young People’s Cultures.

-William Dumas is the Coordinator for the Culture and Language Program for Nisichawayasi Nehetho Culture and Education Authority and an acclaimed storyteller from O-Pipon-Na-Piwin Cree Nation (OPCN).
+William Dumas is the Coordinator for the Culture and Language Program for Nisichawayasi Nehetho Culture and Education Authority, a knowledge keeper, and an acclaimed storyteller from O-Pipon-Na-Piwin Cree Nation (OPCN).
 He is Co-Leader of the Story Team for the Six Seasons of the Asiniskaw Īthiniwak project.
 Dumas is experienced as a Northern educator and administrator, having worked as a First Nations Language & Culture Specialist (Cree) at the Manitoba First Nations Education Resource Centre (MFNERC), Cree Language and Culture Consultant in the Mystery Lake and Frontier School Divisions, as the Director of Education for Fox Lake Education Authority in Nelson House, and as the Executive Director for Northern Nishnabe Education Council.
 Dumas is the author of the award-winning picture book Pīsim Finds Her Miskanow (2013), which is the first book in the Six Seasons of Asiniskaw Īthiniwak series.

 Emily Keijzer is the Project Manager of the Six Seasons of the Asiniskaw Īthiniwak Partnership Project, and the Research Coordinator for the Centre for Research in Young People's Texts and Cultures at the University of Winnipeg.
 She graduated from the University of Ulster in 2019 with a Masters of Law in Human Rights Law and Transitional Justice, and in 2016 from the University of Winnipeg with a BA4 in Human Rights and Global Studies.
 She is a member of the peer review editorial board for Intersections Postgraduate Journal for Arts, Humanities and Social Sciences.